 I set to work developing a business plan and searching for a venue with the hopes of offering the unique Upshift concept to the Madison community, the model city to bring together sustainability and fashion.
 However, due to the economic climate, banks were hesitant to offer financing to a business model that had not yet been proven, sustainability is a concept that financial institutions don't see as profitable.
 I was not in the business to place profit as the number one priority, my main focus was to bring a sustainable lifestyle to the women of Madison all while making fashion a driving force.
 I decided that Upshift was going to open its doors even if it meant opening my own doors to accomplish the mission of the clothing exchange concept.
 Upshift officially opened on June 28th of 2011 in the lower level of our apartment building on the Eastside of Madison.
 Word quickly spread and women started showing up to exchange their wardrobes ultimately adding diversity to the inventory of the boutique and subsequently determining that sustainability is in fact a proven business model.
 The clothing boutique is 100% sustainable and is always at 100% capacity with fashion forward inventory.
 Upshift has garnered a cult following that depends mainly on word-of-mouth marketing as well as articles in local magazines such as The Nature's Pathway, Brava, Isthmus, State Journal, and local news bits.
 Madison and Upshift verify that sustainability, eco-awareness, and fashion have a proven place among the community of women that share these values, especially since moving to a new location in 2013.

 Upshift needed to expand, which has always been an ongoing mission, so we researched locations and decided on 836 East Johnson as the ideal spot.
 The East Johnson neighborhood is a quaint little destination neighborhood that has seen some resent growth and revitalization.
 Our neighborhood hosts Johnson Public House, Salvatores Pizzeria, La Tiguara Restaurant, Sophia's Bakery, The Good Style Shop, Bernie's Rock Shop, Robin Room Cocktails, Cork N Bottle Liquor Store, and Macha Tea.
 It's clear to see that we fit perfectly amongst these quaint businesses and we are so happy to be a part of this area.
 Since opening in 2013 we have cultivated a foundation of loyal customers that keep our inventory fresh and continually updated.
 Our space is over 500 square feet of cutting edge trends.
-We will always stay in this location with a men's concept, but plan to move women's to a larger location where we can carry sizes 0-24.
+We will always stay in this location with a men's concept, but plan to move women's to a larger location where we can then carry sizes 0-24.
 Our concept is always evolving to cater to the customer's needs all while honoring our core values to refresh, renew, and recycle within the community.